Wolfstein, the Murderer

+Title page.
+London: Thomas Redriffe.
+1850.

 Background

 The 1811 novel St. Irvyne, or, The Rosicrucian was republished by John Joseph Stockdale in 1822 following Shelley’s death.
 Two chapbooks were also published based on the novel.
 No publication date appeared on the title page.

 The first chapbook version was entitled Wolfstein; or, The Mysterious Bandit and was published and printed by John Bailey at 116, Chancery Lane in London in 1822.
 The chapbook was a condensed version of the novel in 20 pages.
 The total length was 28 pages including the second story.
 Chapbooks were meant for popular consumption, serving the same function as a paperback would.
 The chapbook sold for sixpence.

 Another more condensed twelve-page chapbook was published in 1850 by Thomas Redriffe in London entitled Wolfstein, the Murderer; or, The Secrets of a Robber's Cave: A Terrific Romance.
 To which is Added, The Two Serpents, an Oriental Apologue.
 The Ossian epigraph appeared on the title page: "A tale of horror, of murder, and of deeds done in darkness."
 Printed for Thomas Redriffe, Piccadilly.
 The price was "Two Pence".
 Printed by William Bethell, 10, Marshall-street, Liverpool.
 No date of publication appeared on the title page.
 The story was six pages long, pages three through eight.
 The second story was four pages long, pages nine through twelve.

 The frontispiece consisted of a drawing of Wolfstein confronted by a skeleton struck by lightning.
 He stands over the corpse of Serena.
 The drawing is a more condensed version of the 1822 frontispiece.
 The caption reads: "Deeper grew the gloom of the cavern, and darkness seemed to press around him.
 Suddenly a flash of lightning burst through the cavern, followed by thunder that appeared to convulse the universal fabric of nature; and borne on the sulphurous blast, the Prince of Terrors stood before him."